bexultantokan/First-Circle-Code-Test/README.md

 If you have any questions, please don't hesitate to contact me.
 Thanks!

-UPD: The Firebase credentials were banned by google for exposing them on Github.
+UPD: The Firebase credentials were banned by google for being exposed on Github.
 Please ask Mr. Justin Hart to forward the new ones, I've sent them to him.
 Sorry for the inconvenience caused.